SKAHP/One-Engi/holeman.md

 \[4\]

-JOHNSON: Did you ever get to see the U.S.S.Missouriwhile you were out there?
+JOHNSON: Did you ever get to see the U.S.S.Missouri while you were out there?

 HOLEMAN: Well, not then, no. We were in a little town of San Jose, Neuva Eicja on Luzon when the war ended.
 We went from there, and on about September 14 we landed in Sendai, northern Japan.
 It's on the Island of Honshu, but it's north.
 I saw theMissourilater; coming back from Rio \[de Janeiro\] I was on theMissouri.

-JOHNSON: You were on theMissouriwhen it went to Rio?
+JOHNSON: You were on the.
+Missouri when it went to Rio?

-HOLEMAN: We flew down, and came back on theMissouri.
+HOLEMAN: We flew down, and came back on the Missouri.

 JOHNSON: I see.
 Do you have any recollection of August 14, 1945?